usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 }
 ```

-The above allows any string that's at least two characters and only contains `e` and `f`.
-So `eff` is valid, but `fcc` is not.
-You can also specify some built in `format` values for strings, like `email`, as a shortcut for including your own patterns.
+You can also specify some built-in `format` values for strings, such as `email`, as a shortcut for including your own patterns.

-Objects fields can be described:
+Object fields can be described.
+This example describes a JSON document that is an object with one property called `myField`, which is a number, meaning `{ myField: 2 }` would be valid:

 ```
 {